 If you’re buying a home on a strict budget, learning a few negotiating tips could net a you more house to watch UK TV in for your money.
 Download our guide, How to Negotiate Abroad.
 It’s written by a licensed estate agent and is packed with insider tips.

-However, TV service providers have clamped down on them and managed to block many of them, the providers themselves have backed down a little from some of the bold claims of what they’re capable of.
-Plenty now market themselves as being there to help unblock “websites,” and shy away from specifically mentioning TV streaming services.
+However, TV service providers have clamped down and managed to block many SmartDNS services.
+Some providers have also backed down from bolder claims of what their software is capable of.
+Plenty of these services now market themselves as being there to help unblock “websites” and “avoid censorship,” and shy away from specifically mentioning TV streaming services.

 Your ISP will know what you’re doing, and it has to be your judgement call whether you’re OK with that!